qubit-ulm/ebs/README.md

 # Demos
 The source package contains demo code which demonstrates the usage of the above described programs form either [Matlab](http://www.mathworks.com/products/matlab/) or [Python](http://www.python.org).
 The Matlab demo is in the `matlab/demo.m` file.
 In this file the simulation code is used to create new test data for each run.
 The Python one in `python/demo.py`.
-Here we use canned test data from the `noisy_data.mm` file in the same directory.
+Here we use pre-generated test data from the `noisy_data.mm` file in the same directory.
 The result of each demo run should be a plot which should look like the picture below:

 ![Output plot of the demos](https://github.com/qubit-ulm/pwcs/blob/master/demo_plot_full.png)
 ![Takeout of the demo plot](https://github.com/qubit-ulm/pwcs/blob/master/demo_plot_outtake.png)